Shuyib/tool_calling_api/README.md

 - Send a message to xxxxxxxxx2046 and xxxxxxxxx3524 with a message "Hello, how are you?", using the username "username".

 NB: The phone numbers are placeholders for the actual phone numbers.
 You need some VRAM to run this project.
-You can get a free VRAM from [here](https://vast.ai/) We recommend 2-8GB of VRAM for this project.
+You can get VRAM from [here](https://vast.ai/) We recommend 2-8GB of VRAM for this project.
 It can run on CPU however, I recommend smaller models for this.
 Mistral 7B, **llama 3.2 3B** and llama3.1 8B are the recommended models for this project.
 Ensure ollama is installed on your laptop/server and running before running this project.
 You can install ollama from [here](ollama.com)